 I have limited time to plan, can someone just book everything for me?

-Absolute – people are always happy to do that for a price!
+Absolutely – people are always happy to do that for a price!
 I recommend Rayo Travel as they can book an entire walk or portions of the walk for you at an average budget.
 They can’t book albergues as those can’t be reserved, but it you want the slight step up and want to stay in hostals – then they can do that.
-They will also provide their electronic guide and loan you an iphone or ipad to use on the trail to keep in touch.
+They will also provide their electronic guide if you want to do it all yourself.

 What I loved about Rayo is that they have people in Spain who live there and are fluent in Spanish and English and can help you with anything along the way.
 It was crucial to me to have a ‘team’ of people who could speak the language and understand the culture to help me through any difficult situations.
 Many travel agencies will book your trip – but that’s it, you never really hear from them again.
 Ken from Rayo called me at least once a week to see how things were going and if I needed anything – it was lovely.